l0ve2cr3ate/rate-repository-app/README.md

 ### Course Review part 10 React Native

-Course part 10 about React Native is at the time of writing (14 October 2020) the newest addition to the Fullstack Open curriculum.
-It was added in September 2020.
+Course part 10 about React Native was added in September 2020.
 This course part was added just when I was finishing up part 9 of the course, so great timing :-) <br>

 In part 10 of Fullstack Open you will learn to build an Android and iOS mobile app using React Native and Expo.
 This part is a bit different from the rest of the course.
 You will build a mobile app following instructions, and in the exercises you will implement additional features in this same app.
 While in most of the previous parts of the course you did build a different app during the instructions and in the exercises.
 I personally don't have a reference for either of those, except maybe that you can build more features for one app, which can give you a more pollished product.